skandpurohit/AnalogClock/README.md

 # AnalogClock

+## Introduction
-A simple javascript analog clock
+A simple javascript analog clock , makes use of JavaScript Date object to display time.

+## Usage
+Run index.html